astronomer/airflow-guides/guides/airflow-decorators.md

 ## How to Use Airflow Decorators

 Airflow decorators were introduced as part of the TaskFlow API, which also handles passing data between tasks using XCom and inferring task dependencies automatically.
-To learn more about the TaskFlow API, check out [Astronomer's webinar](https://www.astronomer.io/events/webinars/taskflow-api-airflow-2.0) or the Apache Airflow [Taskflow API tutorial](https://airflow.apache.org/docs/apache-airflow/stable/tutorial_taskflow_api.html#tutorial-on-the-taskflow-api).
+To learn more about the TaskFlow API, check out [Astronomer's webinar](https://www.astronomer.io/events/webinars/taskflow-api-airflow-2.0) or the Apache Airflow [TaskFlow API tutorial](https://airflow.apache.org/docs/apache-airflow/stable/tutorial_taskflow_api.html#tutorial-on-the-taskflow-api).

 Using decorators to define your Python functions as tasks is easy.
 Let's take a before and after example.
 In the "traditional" DAG below, we have a basic ETL flow where we have tasks to get data from an API, process the data, and store it.